hpc/charliecloud/doc-src/tutorial.rst

 We can now start the Spark master::

-  $ ch-run -d ~/sparkconf /var/tmp/spark -- /spark/sbin/start-master.sh
+  $ ch-run -b ~/sparkconf /var/tmp/spark -- /spark/sbin/start-master.sh

 Look at the log in :code:`/tmp/spark/log` to see that the master started correctly::